neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 ```
 String `a` can be encoded using both ASCII and UTF-8 as expected.
 Also as expected, encoding string `b` using ASCII results in an error since neither `Ŕ` nor `Ŗ` are ASCII-compatible.
 And encoding string `b` using UTF-8 renders a string that is a mix of ASCII characters (what python 2 can handle) and the hex representations of the non-ASCII characters python 2 couldn't handle.

-A unicode string in python 2 is just a combination of ASCII-compatible characters and the string representations of code points for the non-ASCII compatible characters.
+A unicode string in python 2 is just a combination of ASCII-compatible characters and code points (as strings) for the non-ASCII compatible characters.
 What about python 3?
 Python 3 got rid of the distinction between a regular string (e.g., `abc`) and a unicode string (e.g., `u'abc'`), and just has regular strings without any prefixes.
 Does this mean there are no unicode strings in python 3?

 Let's find out using Python 3.5.2:
 ```python